LarvariousM/gcpnotes-4-22-2025-notes/ReadMe.md

 ![2](https://github.com/user-attachments/assets/cd9cc720-8fb9-40ca-8c30-daa50096dffe)

-3. I have a Windows computer, so I've selected "Install Git for Windows".
+3. I have a **Windows** computer, so I've selected "Install Git for Windows".
 The download link will take me to this page below.

 ![3](https://github.com/user-attachments/assets/d0ea4225-05b3-4eed-abcb-144eda3c17d2)

-4. We now need to confirm what System Type (32 bit or 64 bit) our computer has to select the correct installation.
-That's very simple, on your computer press the windows button and type in "This PC", and click on Properties.
+4. We now need to confirm what **System Type (32 bit or 64 bit)** our computer has to select the correct installation.
+That's very simple, on your computer press the windows button, or go to your Windows search bar located and type in "This PC", and click on Properties.

 ![4](https://github.com/user-attachments/assets/7a608f82-99a9-49ec-843b-d5b76331be3d)

-5. Under Device Specifications, you'll see your System Type.
+5. Under **Device Specifications**, you'll see your **System Type**.

 ![5](https://github.com/user-attachments/assets/d7aae0d3-9d6c-4ccc-accf-e1bd53b9d92d)